 Students awarded grants are expected to make use of their funding by September of the following year, or, in the case of seniors, by graduation, and to submit a report to the Center for Urban and Global Studies describing the activities made possible by the grant.

-All 2014 grant applications should be submitted to Anne Lundberg (email@example.com) at the Center for Urban and Global Studies.
-Please return to this page for the April 2014 deadline.
+All 2014 grant applications should be submitted to Rashana Lord at the Center for Urban and Global Studies.
+The deadline for the Levy Grant is April 8, 2014.

 Click here for the Levy Research Grant application form.

 The Levy Senior Research Prize for Urban Studies